Competency Library and Mapping tools

 Can the library and profiles be linked to learning resources?

 Yes.
-Competencies can be linked to formal and informal learning resources, including LMS courses, SOPs, or knowledge documents.
-This ensures every gap identified in an assessment connects directly to actionable development activities.
+Competencies can be linked to individual development plans, formal and informal learning resources, including training modules, SOPs, or information documents.
+This ensures staff see relevant upskilling opportunities and every gap identified in an assessment connects directly to actionable development activities.